darrenoakey/dazllm/README.md

 **Simple, unified interface for all major LLMs**

-Stop juggling different APIs and libraries. `dazllm` gives you a clean, consistent way to chat with any LLM - from GPT-4 and Claude to local Ollama models.
+Stop juggling different APIs and libraries. `dazllm` gives you a clean, consistent way to chat with any LLM - from GPT-4 and Claude to local Ollama or LM Studio models.

 ## Features

-✨ **Unified API** - Same interface for OpenAI, Anthropic, Google, and local models
-🔧 **Smart Model Selection** - Choose by name, type, or let it auto-select
+✨ **Unified API** - Same interface for OpenAI, Anthropic, Google, and local models (Ollama, LM Studio) 🔧 **Smart Model Selection** - Choose by name, type, or let it auto-select
 🔐 **Secure Configuration** - API keys stored safely in system keyring
 📝 **Structured Output** - Get Pydantic models directly from LLM responses